 - People from each of the following age ranges:

 - People who work in the aged care sector

 - Representatives who will commit to attending all meetings of the group; and

 - Representatives who will register on MelvilleTalks and participate in community discussions for the duration of the stakeholder engagement process.

-The term of appointment to the CRG will align with the project timeline, approximately 4 months.
+The term of appointment to the CRG aligned with the project timeline, approximately 4 months.

 Snippets from the online survey

 Here are some snippets of things you told us from the online survey:

 - Those of you between 50 and 70 have active and varied lifestyles in the community, maintaining lifelong interests and volunteering in service clubs and life long-learning programs.

 - Most of you still live with a husband or partner (57%).